enjrolas/glasscutter/README.md

 directory that you downloaded into the libraries folder and restart processing.
 You're good to go!

+**License**
+This work is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+The summary and full text of the license are viewable [here](http://creativecommons.org/licenses/by-sa/3.0/deed.en_US)

 This version of Glasscutter can only slice ascii-formatted, vertex-colored PLY files.
-Fortunately, the open-source software Meshlab(http://meshlab.sourceforge.net/) can convert just about any 3D file format into ascii-formatted, vertex-colored PLYs.
+Fortunately, the open-source software [Meshlab](http://meshlab.sourceforge.net/) can convert just about any 3D file format into ascii-formatted, vertex-colored PLYs.
 Here's how:

 **Vertex Coloring**